2013-2014: Part 1: Concerns about Trinity Western

 Webmaster's personal note: Bias alert

 The rejection of LGBTs by TWU is certainly a serious problem.
 But the wholesale rejection of probably most of the Canadian population of university-aged students is by far the larger problem.
-I would suggest that the general accreditation of all parts of TWU should be carefully examined.
+I would suggest that the accreditation of all schools within TWU should be carefully examined.